yang-su2000/yang-su2000/README.md

 ### Welcome to Yang's GitHub

 Hi there!
-I am an MS student from Cornell, focusing on scalable language modeling, data generation, and agent systems.
+I currently focus on building multi-agent systems to generate synthetic data for LLM post-training and alignment.

 I am happy to chat and discuss potential collaborations, feel free to reach out by